 Where to Stay in Prague

 You should know that Prague offers different types of accommodation types for every budget.
-Whether it’s hostels, apartments or luxury hotels, you’ll definitely find something in Prague.
+Whether it’s hostels in Prague, apartments or luxury hotels that you’re looking for, you’ll definitely find something.
 But it it a wildly popular summer destination, so you should book accommodation in advance- I’d say at least a month or more if you want choices.

 I’m thinking if you have three days in Prague, then you’ll want to be close to the main sights and attractions, or at least within walking distance of metros and trams so you can get there are nightlife areas as well.
 Personally, I go for scenic, even if quieter parts of town, sometimes even residential areas, if I can get to the city center and main sights in under 20 minutes by public transportation or walking.